imhicihu/Focus-Group-2016/README.md

 + Procedures
     * the hardware and software must follow this [guide](https://bitbucket.org/imhicihu/focus-group-2016/src/eb6c6187fea0b41ba63816070eaf06fd275cfb0f/Procedures.md?at=default&fileviewer=file-view-default)
 + Deployment instructions
     * The best scenario as possible is a room without invasive sounds.
-Advice: the best microphone will result in a better (and fast) transcription.
+    * _Advice_: the best microphone will result in a better (and fast) transcription

 ### Contribution guidelines ###